 Learn more about Data Cleaning in Data Science Tutorial!

 12. What do you understand by true positive rate and false positive rate?

 True positive rate: In Machine Learning, true positives rates, which are also referred to as sensitivity or recall, are used to measure the percentage of actual positives which are correctly indentified.

 False positive rate: False positive rate is basically the probability of falsely rejecting the null hypothesis for a particular test.
 The false positive rate is calculated as the ratio between the number of negative events wrongly categorized as positive (false positive) upon the total number of actual events.

 Formula: False Positive Rate = False Positives/Negatives

-Check this comprehensive Data Science Course.
+Check out this comprehensive Data Science Course!

 It stands for Receiver Operating Characteristic.
 It is basically a plot between a true positive rate and a false positive rate, and it helps us to find out the right tradeoff between the true positive rate and the false positive rate for different probability thresholds of the predicted values.
 So, the closer the curve to the upper left corner, the better the model is.
 In other words, whichever curve has greater area under it that would be the better model.

 You can see this in the below graph: